-Viewers Question Johannah Duggar’s Health After Christmas Photos
+Viewers Question Johannah Duggar’s Health After Christmas Photos [Opinion]

 A photo posted by Jill Dillard (@jillmdillard) on

 Of course, as previously mentioned, such speculation about the Duggar kids is hardly unusual, especially after the public learned of police reports detailing sexual abuse in the home.
-Viewers have questioned images of Israel in which he appeared to have a bruise around his eye, and have expressed worry about the other kids’ relationship with their parents.
+Viewers have questioned images of Israel in which he appeared to have a bruise around his eye and have expressed worry about the other kids’ relationship with their parents.

 For instance, this video of Jordyn Duggar’s birthday has led to questions about why she seems so unhappy and exactly how well Michelle Duggar really knows each kid.

 Other images of Johannah around the same time also show the small marks.
 In some images, Johannah’s hair partially covers the marks.
-Invariably, social media users have asked exactly what’s going on with the young Duggar, and expressed concern.
+Invariably, social media users have asked exactly what’s going on with the young Duggar and expressed concern.

 So, what makes the concerns about Johannah a little different?
 Well, the fact that the image in question was over two months past when another photo of Johannah surfaced with the same or similar markings on her forehead.

-Followers of the Duggar Facebook page commented to ask exactly what the apparent injury was on Johannah’s forehead.
+Followers of the Duggar Facebook page asked exactly what the apparent injury was on Johannah’s forehead.

 The fact that the same or similar injuries appear on the Duggar child’s face in photos months apart doesn’t actually rule out a tree-climbing accident or some similar normal childhood mishap, but it clearly left fans wondering how exactly the marks either failed to heal or reoccurred over such a time period.

-However, there’s an important thing for viewers to remember: Johannah Duggar is a real child, but she is also a reality tv personality.
+However, there’s an important thing for viewers to remember: Johannah Duggar is a real child, but she is also a reality TV personality.
 This means that photos of her on the Duggar family page may be less candid than those of the average kid — they may be less personal and more promotional of the Duggar family brand.

 As such, there’s no reason to assume the photo was taken and posted on the same day — it’s possible that promotional photos were taken in a few days of filming, perhaps in October (around Johannah Duggar’s birthday) or even earlier, and Jill used one of these images (or a personal one taken around the same time) to wish Johannah a happy birthday, and another was slated for use as a holiday image, with the Duggar family’s gingerbread houses.